matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

 ]

 <!--
-My proposed research program focuses on
+My proposed research program focuses on three main areas that I feel have the potential for most
+impact:

+* Advancing the state of data science tools for the physical sciences through engagement with scientific open source communities.
+* Exploring the impact of differentiable programming on current and future scientific tools.
+* Developing open source cyberinfrastructure as tools for enabling new science.
 -->

 ---